Bruno Sammartino: Personal life

 Sammartino was married to his wife Carol from 1959 until his death in 2018.
+The Sammartinos lived in Ross Township, Allegheny County, Pennsylvania near Pittsburgh from 1965 on.

 They had three sons together, David and fraternal twins Danny and Darryl.
+In 1998, he said he had been estranged from David since retiring from wrestling against David's wishes for a tag team.

 They were grandparents of four grandchildren.
-The Sammartinos lived in Ross Township, Allegheny County, Pennsylvania near Pittsburgh from 1965 on.
-They now run pros of wrestling, an indie wrestling company based in the Pittsburgh area.
-In 1998, he said he had been estranged from David since retiring from wrestling against David's wishes for a tag team.
+They now run Pros of Wrestling, an indie wrestling company based in the Pittsburgh area.

-On April 6, 2013, Sammartino received the Key to the City in Jersey City, New Jersey.
+In 2010, Bruno made an emotional return to the area of Italy where he grew up and hid from the Nazis.On April 6, 2013, Sammartino received the Key to the City in Jersey City, New Jersey.
 May 17, 2013 was declared "Bruno Sammartino Day" in Allegheny County, Pennsylvania.
 In 2013, Sammartino appeared as one of the Board of Governors in the nationally televised 69th Annual Columbus Day Parade.

 Backstage incidents

 In the late 1960s, Sammartino was involved in a fight with former Pennsylvania Athletic Commissioner Joe Cimino.
 Cimino was new to his post and intervened in a match finish involving Sammartino, who took a shot at Cimino in the ring and the argument continued backstage.
 Sammartino ended up in a screaming match with Cimino on Pittsburgh's local Studio Wrestling program, and Cimino suspended him for a month.
 Irvin Muchnick mentioned the incident in his book, Wrestling Babylon.

 In his autobiography, The Cowboy and the Cross: The Bill Watts Story: Rebellion, Wrestling and Redemption, Bill Watts told of witnessing a backstage incident between Sammartino and Gorilla Monsoon.
 Watts wrote that Monsoon "soon found himself in deep water" when messing with Sammartino, and he did not go into further detail on the incident out of respect for Monsoon.

 On July 26, 2004, Sammartino and Ric Flair were involved in the "Who snubbed who?" non-confrontation at the Mellon Arena in Pittsburgh.
 Flair had denigrated Sammartino's wrestling ability in his book To Be the Man.
 Flair said Sammartino refused to shake his hand at the event, while Sammartino said Flair saw him coming down the hall, turned, and rushed away.